-$Re-enter\ password\ for\ principal\ "ubuntu/admin@EXAMPLE.COM":$ kadmin.local: quit
+'''

-Principal "ubuntu/admin@EXAMPLE.COM" created.
+Re-enter password for principal "ubuntu/admin@EXAMPLE.COM": Principal "ubuntu/admin@EXAMPLE.COM" created. kadmin.local: quit

+'''

-In the above example ubuntu is the Principal, /admin is an Instance of tha principal, and @EXAMPLE.COM signifies the realm.
+In the above example ubuntu is the Principal, /admin is an Instance of the principal, and @EXAMPLE.COM signifies the realm.
 The "every day" Principal, a.k.a. the user principal, would be ubuntu@EXAMPLE.COM, and should have only normal user rights.